PLSysSec/haybale/README.md

 symbolic execution.
 In the code snippet below, we call `symex_function` to create an `ExecutionManager` which will analyze the function `foo` - it will start at the top of the function, and end when the function returns.
+In between, it will also analyze any functions called by `foo`, as necessary and depending on the [`Config`] settings.

 ```rust
 let mut em = symex_function("foo", &project, Config::<BtorBackend>::default());